ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-classical-physics.md

 date: 2018-03-24
 tags: physics classical-mechanics
 ---
 Classical physics refers to the branches of physics that were conceived of prior to quantum mechanics and Einsteinian relativity.
-These branches of physics are more than sufficient for non-relativistic speeds and non-quantum scales.
+These branches of physics are more than sufficient in describing phenomena at non-relativistic speeds and non-quantum scales.
 Moreover, they serve as starting points for understanding and deriving modern physics.

 ## Classical Mechanics
 Classical mechanics is the study of the motion of massive bodies.
 It is usually split into two main branches: